gazzamc/Flix/README.md

 [Watch list Wireframe](https://github.com/gazzamc/Milestone-Project-Four/blob/master/wireframes/watch-list.pdf)<br>

 #### Surface
+For this project I chose to use Black and White as the color scheme.
+As this website is very content heavy I choose to leave the featured video set the mood of the home page.
+By keeping it to black/white I my theme won't clash with any potential featured content.
+As for button colors, I choose to use the defaults in some places as it seemed appropriate for their actions and would be instantly recognized by the user.

 ## Database schema
 Below you can find the schema of each Model along with the datatypes for each field.